zznidar/video-collage-projectfile-maker/README.md

 * Google Chrome 85.0.4183.83
 Other versions of DaVinci Resolve and web browsers may work as well.

+## How is Video Collage Projectfile Maker different from other tools?
+Video Collage Projectfile Maker edits your DaVinci timeline projectfile directly.
+This comes with various advantages:
+* Your video collage can be a part of a larger video project without quality degradation
+* You can add filters and transitions to each clip individually, afterwards
+* **Privacy**: projectfile contains only dimensions and clip filenames.
+That means your videos are sent nowhere.
+Also, everything happens directly in your browser
+* The process of collage creation is fast as the computer only operates with numbers and not with actual videos
+* It's free, without any watermarks or hidden fees!

 ## Known issues
 * Does not work in Firefox ESR.
 Use Firefox Developer Edition or Chrome.
 Normal edition might work as well.
+* Internet Explorer and Safari for Windows are not supported either.